thirtyoneone/DBS-Assignment/README.md

-We implemented a hashing function on java
+We implemented an extendible hashing simulator on java with insert and search functions.